uw-pycert-course-01/assignment01/README.md

 # Assignment 1: Starter exercises

 ## Objectives
+1. The objectives of this assignment is to allow you to familiarize yourself with the basics of Python.
 ## Instructions
+1. Complete each of the the tasks below and submit them for grading.
 ### Basics
 1. Assign a string, integer and float value to variables called respectively mystring, myinteger and myfloat.